 Yeah.
 I thought it might.

 Four days later Desi, Lourdis and I are at The Peninsula Hotel for our regular Thursday evening cocktails.
 We’re waiting on Belle and I’m about to pee in my pants.
 I’m so excited for her to tell them the news!
 So where is she?
-She’s never this late.
 Finally I call her.
 She’s at home.
 She apologizes about not being here with us but there’s something we should know.
-The Judge doesn’t like her going out alone at night.
-So that’s it.
-Just like that, she won’t be joining us on Thursday evenings anymore.
+The Judge doesn’t like her going out alone at night, so she won’t be joining us.
+Not tonight or any night.
+Well.
+I’ll be damn.
+Just like that, our Thursday nights at the Peninsula are over.
 After five years, we’re being kicked to the curb.
-Well I’ll be damn.
-He is a dusty old snake, just like Courtney said.
+Courtney was right.
+He is a dusty old snake.

 By the time their wedding day arrives, I’m over both Belle and the Judge.
 She’s changing, growing more distant with every conversation.
 I’m losing her.
-My best friend of thirty years.
+My very best friend.
 And I know he’s the reason why.
-While Courtney is a no-show, the Judge’s frumpy old daughters grumble in a corner.
+While Courtney is a no-show, the Judge’s frumpy old daughters grumble in the corner.
 Belle is radiant, sizing up her diamond next to Desi’s rock and feeling, finally, like the high society dame she’s always wanted to be.
 She’ll be moving back to the city, something she’s wanted forever, and I want to be happy for her.
+I do.
 But I’m so not.

 It’s 4:43 am.
 My phone rings.
 Belle is sobbing on the other end.
 “Can you come over?” she asks.
 “It’s the Judge.
 He’s dead.”